expo/expo/docs/pages/versions/unversioned/sdk/cellular.md

 ### `Cellular.isoCountryCode`

 The ISO country code for the user’s cellular service provider.
+On iOS, the value is `null` if any of the following apply:

+* The device is in airplane mode.
+* There is no SIM card in the device.
+* The device is outside of cellular service range.

 #### Examples